pconrad-fb/restructured-dreams/source/tools/editors.rst

 Formiko
 ^^^^^^^

-`Formiko <https://github.com/ondratu/formiko#readme>`_ is a simple, capable editor that works with both reStructuredText and Markdown.
+`Formiko <https://github.com/ondratu/formiko#readme>`_ (Python) is a simple, capable editor that works with both reStructuredText and Markdown.
 It is no-frills, offering a few controls and preferences but not much more.

 .. image:: ../../img/formiko.png

 ReText
 ^^^^^^

-`ReText <https://github.com/retext-project/retext/blob/master/README.md>`_ is a Markdown,  reStructuredText, and Textile editor with a few frills, including menu commands to help with tables and images.
+`ReText <https://github.com/retext-project/retext/blob/master/README.md>`_ (Python) is a Markdown,  reStructuredText, and Textile editor with a few frills, including menu commands to help with tables and images.

 .. image:: ../../img/retext.png